-CHIA’s Disability Support Programmes
+CHIA’s Disability Support Program

-- Teaching ‘Practical and Life Skills’ to the children and the parents helps to maximize physical, social and intellectual development
+- Teaching ‘Practical and Life Skills’ to the children and the parents to maximize physical, social and intellectual development

 Due to the lack of disability support services, CHIA puts a strong emphasis on helping and training parents to provide basic treatment and therapy in their home.